 Malaysian, Male

 Independent Non-Executive Director

-Chairman of the Risk Management and Sustainability Committee
+Chairman of Risk Management and Sustainability Committee

-Chairman of the Board Investment Committee
+Member of Board Investment Committee

 Member of Audit Committee

 Member of Nomination and Remuneration Committee

-Mr Donald Joshua Jaganathan was appointed as Independent Non-Executive Director of the Company on 1 November 2020.
-Mr Donald is the Chairman of the Risk Management and Sustainability Committee, and Board Investment Committee.
-He is also a member of Audit Committee and Nomination and Remuneration Committee of the Company.
+Mr Donald Joshua Jaganathan was appointed as an Independent Non-Executive Director of the Company on 1 November 2020.
+Mr Donald is the Chairman of the Risk Management and Sustainability Committee.
+He is also a member of Audit Committee, Board Investment Committee and Nomination and Remuneration Committee of the Company.